wendyverdonk93/docs/content/api/payment_methods/post_order_applepay.md

 | redirect_url                    | string    | Customer will be redirected to this page after a successful payment.
 In the event that the transaction is marked with the status uncleared, the customer will also be redirected to the thank-you page of the webshop.
 The uncleared status will not be passed on to the customer who will experience the payment as successful at all times.|
 | cancel_url                      | string    | Customer will be redirected to this page after a failed payment.  |

+Read more about [Apple Pay](/payment-methods/wallet/applepay/) on our documentation page.

 {{< /description >}}